I am SO not a horror fan.

-The doomed few appear to be ordinary children during day to day life, but when photographed, they bear a surprising resemblance to their teacher, Miss Fremble.
+The doomed few appear to be ordinary children, but when photographed, they bear a surprising resemblance to their teacher, Miss Fremble.
 A marked child feels like a fuzzy stuffed toy elephant to touch, which makes their final days excruciatingly painful because everyone just wants to hug them and rub their soft little cheeks.

 The Boy gets hold of the Velvet Bunny, refusing to believe the superstition.
 A collage of images flash into his mind: a wooly lamb with a black velvet face balancing on the soft cheek of a

 dedicated subverter of the adult world child, an old newspaper headline about a collapsing tower of wood blocks in a fatal schoolroom accident, a hooded hanging monkey ranting about thumbs, and a water fountain located in a sunny place.